100 Florida Trails

 Starkey Blvd.
 Trail -

-The trail runs along Starkey Blvd. starting at SR 54 in Trinity, FL,
+The trail runs along Starkey Blvd. from Longleaf (New Port

-miles to Starkey Wilderness Park as part of the Florida Coast-to-Coast
+to Starkey Wilderness Park (4.5 miles).
+Part of the

 Starkey Gap Trail -